sqlc-dev/www/_posts/2023-07-06-sqlc-one-point-nineteen-released.md

 ### Database connectivity

 `vet` also marks the first time that `sqlc` can connect to a live, running database server.
-This functionality will be expanded over time, but for now it powers the `sqlc/db-prepare` built-in rule.
+We'll expand this functionality over time, but for now it powers the `sqlc/db-prepare` built-in rule.

-When a [database](https://docs.sqlc.dev/en/v1.19.0/reference/config.html#database) in configured, the `sqlc/db-preapre` rule will attempt to prepare each of your queries against the connected database.
-Any failures will be reported to standard error.
+When a [database](https://docs.sqlc.dev/en/v1.19.0/reference/config.html#database) is configured, the `sqlc/db-preapre` rule will attempt to prepare each of your queries against the connected database and report any failures.

 ```yaml
 version: 2